 Add salt and shallot oil to wheat flour and mix well.
 Mix water a little at a time to wheat flour to create a dough.
 Knead dough and form into a ball.

 Let dough rest for 10-15 minutes in a bowl covered with a clean kitchen towel.

 Divide dough into 4 portions.
 Flatten dough and dust flour generously before folding into 3 sections.

 Cut dough into strips to create noodles.
 Dust more flour to separated noodles.
-Set separated noodles aside for 1 hour before storing the for later use.
+Set separated noodles aside for 1 hour before storing them for later use.